starles-barkley/Printf-Project/README.md

 ## Specifiers Used
 The conversion specifiers used in this project are:
-  1. c: Prints a single character.
+- c: Prints a single character.
-  2. s: Prints a string of characters.
+- s: Prints a string of characters.
-  3. %: Denotes the beginning of a format specifier
+- %: Denotes the beginning of a format specifier
-  4. d: Prints integers.
+- d: Prints a decimal number.
-  5. i: Prints integers.
+- i: Prints integers in base 10.

 ## Files
 Files included in this repository include: